cloud4rpi/cloud4rpi/README.md

 ## Cloud4RPi Features

-- You can use widgets to display device data and send commands in real time.
+- Use widgets to display device data and send commands in real time.
-- You can control your IoT devices remotely.
+- Control your IoT devices remotely.
-- You can connect any device to **Cloud4RPi**.
+- Connect any device to **Cloud4RPi**.
-- You can use [MQTT](https://pypi.python.org/pypi/paho-mqtt) or HTTP to send data and receive control commands.
+- Use [MQTT](https://pypi.python.org/pypi/paho-mqtt) or HTTP to send data and receive control commands.

 ## Start Using